Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Simulating the 21-cm signal

 where $\alpha_{X}$ is the X-ray spectral index and is normalised as

-\lxraygal~is one of the free parameters of our model\footnote{Note, our \lxraygal~is equivalent to $L_{\rm X<2~keV}/\rm{SFR}$ in \cmfast.}.
+\lxraygal is one of the free parameters of our model and has units [erg $\rm s^{-1} \Msun^{-1} \rm{yr}$]\footnote{Note, our \lxraygal is equivalent to $L_{\rm X<2 keV}/\rm{SFR}$ in \cmfast.}.
 We impose an upper limit of $2$ keV since X-ray photons with higher energies have mean-free paths longer than the Hubble length and are unlikely to impact $T_{\rm S}$ \citep{McQuinn2012, Das2017}.
 The lower limit $E_0$ is motivated by the absorption of low-energy X-rays within the galaxy itself.

-We forecast constraints on both $E_0$ and \lxraygal~in this work and their fiducial values are summarised in Table \ref{table:params}.
+We forecast constraints on both $E_0$ and \lxraygal in this work and their fiducial values are summarised in Table \ref{table:params}.